 The FoCP annual subscription is £15 a year for an individual, £25 for a two person household, and £50 for corporate membership.
 You can join through our WebCollect membership system, which allows you to pay securely and also to tell us how much or little you would like to hear from us.

 Using GoCardless reduces our administrative work as it is directly linked to the membership system.
-But if you use Bank Transfer or Standing Order we can also automatically match your payments to your membership if you use the unique bank reference you can find on your WebCollect personal account page above your name.
+But if you use Bank Transfer we can also automatically match your payments to your membership if you use the unique bank reference you can find on your WebCollect personal account page above your name.

 As a registered charity we can collect Gift Aid on your subscription and increase the benefit by 25%.
 If you are a UK taxpayer please consider completing the Gift Aid form which can be found on the Donate Page.